desmos-labs/desmos/docs/architecture/adr-022-per-subspace-token-factory.md

 We will wrap the Osmosis [Token Factory module](https://docs.osmosis.zone/osmosis-core/modules/tokenfactory/) with the following modifications:
-1. Instead of use the token creator address to compose the coin denom we will use the subspace treasury address as following: `factory/{trasury_address}/subdenom`.
+1. Instead of use the token creator address to compose the coin denom we will use the subspace treasury address as following: `factory/{trasury_address}/subdenom`;
 2. All the operations of `CreateDenom`, `Mint`, `Burn`, `SetDenomMetadata`, `SetBeforeSendHook` and `ForceTransfer` can only be performed by the subspace administrators;
 3. The `CreateDenom` action will burn the coins instead of send them to the community pool.

-With this module subspace admins will be able to create a coin that can be later used to pay for subspace related transactions.
+With this module subspace admins will be able to create a coin that can be used to pay for subspace related transactions after a governance proposal.

 ### `Msg` Service